 However, assuming you’re a reasonable buyer, the worst thing that can happen is the seller says they aren’t able to negotiate.

 I often talk about the “big three expenses” – your housing, transportation, and food.
 While you probably can’t negotiate your food prices (let me know if you can!), you can usually negotiate the other two.

 While there are many ways to negotiate, my favorite way is a simple, but effective strategy.
 If I am the buyer, I will offer to pay less than I’m hoping to pay.

 For a simple example, let’s say I’m buying a car with a $20,000 sticker price.
 If I’d like to pay $18,000 for the car, I might offer to pay $16,000.

 Why?
 Because counter-offers are usually common in negotiation.

 If I’m lucky, the dealer might offer the car at $18,000 – or he might even offer it for less!

 However, if I had offered $18,000, the dealer might counter-offer with a $19,000 price.
 If that happens, I have little to no chance of getting the car for the price I wanted.

 While this tactic doesn’t always work, it’s always worth trying.

-4. Have a Plan When Grocery Shopping
+4. Live frugally by having a Plan When Grocery Shopping

 Having a plan when grocery shopping is always a good idea.
 Not having a plan when you shop can not only result in spending more money, it can also lead to buying less healthy food.